Sacred Heart Parish

 Interested in Becoming Catholic?

-If you have an interest in learning more about becoming Catholic, please contact the Ministry office at (916) 452-4830 and leave your name and phone number.
-The classes will begin in September and meet on Tuesday evenings.
+Please contact the Ministry Office at 916-452-4830 and leave your name and telephone number and someone will call you back.
+Classes begin in September and meet on Tuesday evenings.

 Sacred Heart Parish Bulletin